pranjalgusain/spotify_sql_project/README.md

 This optimization shows how indexing can drastically reduce query time, improving the overall performance of our database operations in the Spotify project.
 ---

+## Key Insights
+- **Track Performance**: Identified tracks with over 1 billion streams and highly viewed official videos.
+- **Artist & Album Insights**: Listed albums with artists, calculated total views per album, and counted tracks by artist.
+- **Track Attributes**: Analyzed average danceability per album, energy-to-liveness ratio, and above-average liveness scores.
+- **Engagement Metrics**: Calculated cumulative likes by views and found the top 5 most energetic tracks.

+**These insights offer a detailed understanding of how tracks perform and provide useful metrics for improving content strategy and marketing efforts for artists and albums.**

+---

 ## Technology Stack
 - **Database**: PostgreSQL
 - **SQL Queries**: DDL, DML, Aggregations, Subqueries, Window Functions
 - **Tools**: pgAdmin 4 (or any SQL editor), PostgreSQL (via Homebrew, Docker, or direct installation)

 ---